- Who We Serve

 - Similarly, if we have collected and processed your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 - You have the right to complain to a data protection authority about our collection and use of your personal information.
-For more information, please contact your local data protection authority.
+For more information, please contact the protection authority.
 Contact details for data protection authorities in the European Economic Area, Switzerland, and certain non-European countries (including the U.S. and Canada) are available here.